jz2450/burpworldonline/readme.md

 [burpworld.online](https://burpworld.online)

-Burp World Online is an online social space for burpers and burp connoisseurs alike.
+Burp World Online is an online social space for burpers and burp connoisseurs.

 This app is designed to be an exploration of non-visual user interfaces using sound to navigate, highlighting the rich sonic spectrum of the unjustly belittled belch.